Yachtmaster Insurance Services Limited – Privacy Notice

 See “Any recipient or categories of recipients of the personal data” below.

 Personal data is any information that may identify a living individual.

 We collect personal information such as name, contact details, date of birth, gender, marital status, financial details, employment details and other personal details depending on the nature of the insurance and other services we offer.

-We may collect, use and store sensitive personal information such as criminal convictions and medical conditions as necessary in relation to insurances such as motor, home, travel and health insurance.
+We may collect, use and store sensitive personal information such as criminal convictions and medical conditions as necessary in relation to insurances such as yacht, home and legal expenses insurance.
 This information may be shared with insurers, insurance product providers and our third party service providers.
 Where necessary, we shall obtain your consent to the processing of such information.